Advanced stomach cancer

 Cancer that has metastasised keeps the name of the original, primary cancer, so the cancer will still be called stomach cancer even if it has spread to your bowel, for example.
 Because stomach cancer often causes no symptoms in its early stages, some people find out that their cancer is advanced when it is first diagnosed.
 In other cases, the stomach cancer is advanced when it comes back after treatment (recurrence).

-For more about the emotional and physical aspects of Advanced cancer, download a booklet from this page, or call Cancer Council 13 11 20.
+For more on this, see Advanced cancer or call Cancer Council 13 11 20.

 Learn more about:

-Palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.
-It may be beneficial for people at any stage of advanced stomach cancer.
+Palliative treatment aims to help maintain a person’s quality of life by managing the symptoms of cancer without trying to cure the disease.
+Many people think that palliative treatment is for people at the end of life, but it can help at any stage of advanced stomach cancer.

 Video: What is palliative care?